 You can use either frozen or fresh broccoli spears or florets.
 Frozen broccoli often comes in spears, which consist of the florets with a section of the stem.

 The recipe gives you the choice of steaming the broccoli or boiling it.
 You can steam broccoli in a pan, a steamer basket, or in the microwave.
-Steaming broccoli is a more gentle method than boiling because it is removed from the boiling water and not immersed in it.
+Steaming broccoli is a more gentler method than boiling because it is removed from the boiling water and not immersed in it.
 Steaming broccoli also retains its crisp texture and brighter color better than boiling.

 If you are using fresh broccoli, make sure that you cut or break the broccoli into evenly sized pieces or sections.
 If you don’t want to use the broccoli stems, there is no need to throw them out.
 Peel them and use them for another dish, such as a stir-fry.

 This recipe calls for American cheese, a super performer when it comes to melting.
 This is because American cheese contains emulsifiers that prevent the milk proteins from separating from the milk fat when the cheese is heated.
-It is a processed cheese with a very low melting point, that’s why it is often the first choice for grilled cheese sandwiches or cheeseburgers.
+It is a processed cheese with a very low melting point, and that’s why it is often the first choice for grilled cheese sandwiches or cheeseburgers.
 In this recipe, it only takes a few minutes and a little extra milk for American cheese to melt into a thick, smooth cheese sauce.